de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 # Paging
 Implementation of virtual memory by the Memory Management Unit is known as paging.
 Windows uses two types of paging which are known as **Disc Paging** and **Demand Paging** with clustering.
 Virtual memory and physical memory both are divided into 4KB chunks (regions/parts), these chunks are called Pages (virtual memory chunks) and page frames (physical memory chunks).
 There are also large pages and huge pages but I won't talk about them in this blog post.
-In disc paging, whenever there is not enough memory left in the physical memory (RAM), the virtual memory manager (explained later) moves pages from the RAM to special files called page files and this process of moving data from RAM to disc is called paging out memory or swapping.
+In disc paging, whenever there is not enough memory left in the physical memory (RAM), the memory manager (explained later) moves pages from the RAM to special files called page files and this process of moving data from RAM to disc is called paging out memory or swapping.
 Moving pages from RAM to page files frees the RAM and this free memory can be used by new processes for their work.
 But, what happens to the paged out memory?
 Whenever some code (instruction) tries to access some data that is not in the physical memory but is paged out, the MMU generates a _page fault_ which is then handled by the OS, the OS takes that page from the disk and moves it back into the physical memory and restarts the instruction that wanted to access that memory.
 However, in clustering, instead of bringing back only the page that the fault requested, the memory manager also brings the pages surrounding the page that the fault requested.
 In demand paging, whenever a process tries to allocate memory, the memory manager doesn't really allocate any memory but it still returns a pointer to some memory, which is actually not yet allocated, it gets allocated only when after it is accessed.
 Memory is not allocated -> Process accesses the non existent memory so page fault happens -> Windows allocates the memory and allows you to use it.
 This method is used because programs may allocate memory that they will never access or use and having this kind of pages in the memory will only waste the demand paging allows the system to save unused memory.
 Each 64 bit process on Windows is allowed to use 256 TB of virtual memory addresses but this memory is divided into different sized regions, some of which is used by the system and some of it is allowed to be used by a process.
 Here is a diagram of the division: